corentinch59/SuperCocoEngine_/README.md

 ### Prerequisites

-The build too i'm using for this project is `xmake`, you can get it [here](https://xmake.io/#/guide/installation).
+The build tool used for this project is `xmake`, you can get it [here](https://xmake.io/#/guide/installation).

 ### Installation

-1. If it's not alreadyu installed, you should get [xmake](https://xmake.io/#/guide/installation)
+1. If it's not already installed, you should get [xmake](https://xmake.io/#/guide/installation)
 2. Clone the repo
    ```sh
    git clone https://github.com/corentinch59/SuperCocoEngine.git